 How can people help?
 What is your greatest need?

 Monetary donations provide the greatest help.
-The Sarah Bonwell Hudgins Foundation is a public Foundation, but we are privately funded.
+The Sarah Bonwell Hudgins Foundation is a privately funded public charity.
 This means we receive no money from the state or federal governments with the exception of a few grants.
-Donations keep the Foundation going.
+Financial contribution ensure we are able to provide grant support to some of our partners and maintain our property as a community resources.
 Checks can be mailed or credit cards are accepted on our website.
 We also accept and can help with charitable trusts.

 What kinds of disabilities do Associates of the Sarah Bonwell Hudgins Foundation have?

 Eggleston’s Associates have a diverse or combined diagnosis including, but not limited to Down’s Syndrome, Cerebral Palsy and Autism Spectrum Discorders.

 How can I get my loved one into the residential or other programs at the Sarah Bonwell Hudgins Center?

 Eggleston Services is our program partner on site.
 Contact Eggleston for information at (757) 224-9680.